Europe

 - In Vitro Diagnostic Medical Devices, IVDD, 98/79/EC

 There are two ways to obtain the CE Mark for medical devices.
 One is to be validated by notified bodies and obtain certificates from them.
 Another method is called “Declaration of Conformity”, in which firms can declare their products are safe with appropriate labeling and manufacturing information.
 However, the second method only works for medical devices with low risk.
-In cases with higher risk, the validation certifications by notified bodies is obligatory.
+In cases with higher risk, the validation certifications by notified bodies are obligatory.
 Unlike the U.S. FDA system, which believes that applicants should possess a verified quality system, the European Commission requires validations on quality assurance systems for a CE marking submission.
-Quality assurance systems should construct and follow the corresponding directives to comply with CE standards.
-For CE marking, applicants need to submit a technical construction file (TCF) to provide scientific evidence and testing data to support their medical devices.
+Quality assurance systems should be constructed and follow the corresponding regulations to comply with CE requirements.
+For CE marking, applicants need to submit a technical documentations (TD) to provide scientific evidence and testing data to support their medical devices.

 AcmeBiotechs provides services for applying for CE marking.
-We assist our clients with constructing quality assurance systems, preparing TCF, E.A.R, and going through the registration process.
+We assist our clients with constructing quality assurance systems, preparing TCF, EC REP, and going through the registration process.
 Our mission is to help clients to enter the EEA market without concerns about regulatory compliance.